LuuSamp/blackjack_py/README.md

 # BLACKJACK_PY

-A simple game of blackjack done to practice OOP in Python!
+A simple game of blackjack I made to practice OOP in Python!
 The idea was given by my roommate, who made [his own version][1].

 ## How to Play
 - The program needs to be executed on a terminal through Python's Interpreter